CameronH64/procrustes-analysis/README.md

 # Procrustes Analysis

+This python module (which is simply a .py file) is meant to be imported into a working project and its functions used as needed.
+The code under dunder name == dunder main is not meant to be used.
+Rather, it is simply testing code for developing the module.
+Therefore, it is advised to form your own experiments, and simply use these functions to accomplish that, instead of using this code as the be-all and end-all for these function's functionality.

+See, when the module is imported, the code within the module itself will run.
+This is not always ideal.
+Therefore, dunder name == dunder main removes this "auto-run" feature of sorts, while still allowing efficient development and testing.

 This python file has a variety of functions for these purposes:
 - Preparation of a Reuters corpus.
 - Model training on a corpus.